mrmonaghan/greenlight/README.md

 It monitors the the state of each status check on a pull request, and determines the pull request's mergeability by comparing the live statuses against a pre-defined or dynamically-generated list of required statuses.

-`greenlight` refreshes the mergeability of a pull request when it recieves a webhook event, or when the auther comments `/greenlight refresh`.
+`greenlight` refreshes the mergeability of a pull request when it recieves a webhook event, or when the author comments `/greenlight refresh`.

 `greenlight` surfaces a pull requset's merge status via the `greenlight` status check, and via a dashboard comment (pictured):